 The AC will assist the Board in discharging its responsibility to safeguard the Group's assets, maintain adequate accounting records and develop and maintain effective systems of internal control, with the overall objective of ensuring that Management creates and maintains an effective control environment in the Group.
 The AC will provide a channel of communication between the Board, Management and external auditors on matters relating to audit.

-The AC held four meetings during FY2016.
-The attendance at AC meetings were as follows:
+The AC held three meetings during FY2017.
+The attendance at AC meetings was as follows: